vincent-queimado/express-prisma-ts-boilerplate/readme.md

 #### Step 3 - Configure your project variables

+In the new folder you will find a `.env.example` file, duplicate it and rename it to `.env` only.
 The command below will copy the template environment variables file needed to initialize your project.<br />
-After renaming the file, open it and change the desired variables:

 ```bash
 $ cp .env.example .env
 ```

-Important, remember to change the variable values ​​according to your project:
+After renaming the file, open it and change the desired variables ​​according to your project:

 ```bash
 #.env